les-iriss/ascii-art-web/readme.md

 ## Features
 - **Multiple Fonts**: Choose from a variety of fonts including "Thinkertoy" and "Standard" to stylize your text.
 - **Web Interface**: A user-friendly web interface that makes it easy to input text and see the ASCII art output.
-- **Customizable Output**: Options to customize the output, such as adjusting the width or adding additional effects.

 ## Getting Started
 To get started with ASCII Art Web, follow these steps: